Code-Voyagers-ODSC/code-voyagers/EXPLANATION.md

 ## 4. Observability & Testing

-- All agent interactions and tool calls are logged (print + optional file logging).
-- Errors are handled with retry logic where appropriate (e.g., image parsing or failed searches).
-- `TEST.sh` or `test_requests.py` covers core scenarios:
-  - Ingredient detection from image
-  - Smart search via ingredients
-  - Starting and advancing a cooking session

 ---

 ## 5. Known Limitations

 - **No persistent memory yet** — all session data is cleared on restart.
-- **Ambiguous input handling** — vague phrases like “something tasty” may yield mixed results.
 - **Vision edge cases** — cluttered images or poor lighting may reduce detection accuracy.
 - **API latency** — long-running calls to Gemini or web search may slow down response time during peak usage.